Belgian Buns

 When you do make these Belgian Buns, don’t expect them to stick around for long.
 If you only manage to eat one, you’re a stronger person than I am.
 What can I say?
 I’m my father’s daughter!

-Top Tips for Belgian Bun Success:
+Top Tips for Homemade Belgian Buns:

 • Don’t Rush the Rise: Give your Belgian Bun dough time to prove properly, both the first and second rise.
 It helps develop the best flavour and gives your buns a lighter texture.